monk-io/docs/docs/key-concepts.md

 ## MonkScript

-_MonkScript_ is Monk's Template definition language.
+_MonkScript_ is Monk's Kit definition language.
 It is easy to understand as it takes inspiration from well-known products like [docker-compose](https://docs.docker.com/compose/).
 At the same time, MonkScript is more expressive than similar definition languages thanks to inline scripting and composability.

-The Templates are not just Docker Images, they are defined in MonkScript and contain all the information that is needed to obtain, configure, and run described software in one command.
+The Kits are not just Docker Images, they are defined in MonkScript and contain all the information that is needed to obtain, configure, and run described software in one command.

-Additionally, Templates can describe actions and variables particular to the software they describe, making it easy to define custom strategies for custom software.
+Additionally, Kits can describe actions and variables particular to the software they describe, making it easy to define custom strategies for custom software.

 Think about docker-composing docker-composes, this is what MonkScript is about.